miloyip/rapidjson-gitbook/en/doc/faq.md

 3. What is SIMD?
 How it is applied in RapidJSON?

    [SIMD](http://en.wikipedia.org/wiki/SIMD) instructions can perform parallel computation in modern CPUs.
-RapidJSON support Intel's SSE2/SSE4.2 to accelerate whitespace skipping.
+RapidJSON support Intel's SSE2/SSE4.2 and ARM's Neon to accelerate whitespace/tabspace/carriage-return/line-feed skipping.
 This improves performance of parsing indent formatted JSON.
-Define `RAPIDJSON_SSE2` or `RAPIDJSON_SSE42` macro to enable this feature.
+Define `RAPIDJSON_SSE2`, `RAPIDJSON_SSE42` or `RAPIDJSON_NEON` macro to enable this feature.
 However, running the executable on a machine without such instruction set support will make it crash.

 4. Does it consume a lot of memory?